omarkawach/foss-gis-web-components/README.md

 - Commericial libraries: ArcGIS Maps SDK for JavaScript components, Google Maps JavaScript API Web Components

-Choosing the best web mapping libraries that suits the end users and the developers need is a crucial step for all web development involving maps and/or location services.
+Choosing the best web mapping libraries that suit end user and developer needs is a crucial step for all web development involving maps and/or location services.

 ### What challenges are there with creating a web component library?